gr2m/release-notifier-action/README.md

           private_key: ${{ secrets.APP_PRIVATE_KEY }}
 ```

-If you want to notify users for all [release activity types](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#release), you can do
+If you want to notify repositories for all [release activity types](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#release), you can do

 ```yml
 name: Release Notification